PH-Tools/PH_ADORB/README.md

 [[Phius Revive 2024 Retrofit Standard for Buildings v24.1.00]](https://www.phius.org/phius-revive-2024-standard-document)

 - - -
-The ADORB cost is used as part of the  [Phius-REVIVE](https://www.phius.org/phius-revive-2024) building retrofit program.
-[Phius Research Committee](https://github.com/Phius-ResearchComittee) has an example implementation of the ADORB calculation which can be found on the [Phius GitHub repository](https://github.com/Phius-ResearchComittee/REVIVE/tree/main/REVIVE2024).
+The **ADORB** cost is used as part of the  [Phius-REVIVE](https://www.phius.org/phius-revive-2024) building retrofit program.
+The [Phius Research Committee](https://github.com/Phius-ResearchComittee) has an example implementation of the **ADORB** calculation which can be found on the [Phius GitHub repository](https://github.com/Phius-ResearchComittee/REVIVE/tree/main/REVIVE2024).

 This new PH-ADORB library is an adaptation of Phius's original code into an object-oriented version.
 This library is a work-in-progress and should NOT be used for any actual Phius compliance analysis or reporting.